14 Tips for Transitioning to Stay at Home Mom

 Schedule time for yourself- use quiet times.

-Finding time to still be yourself is probably one of the most challenging things when you become a stay at home mom.
+Finding time to still be yourself is probably one of the most challenging things when you become a stay-at-home mom.
 Your entire day is now wrapped around your children.

 From the time they wake up until the time they go to sleep, it often feels like someone needs something every single moment of the day.
 Then, when your husband comes home, you need to make sure you have dinner ready.
-Then comes bathtime, bedtime, and time for you and your husband if you know what I mean.
+Then come bathtime, bedtime, and time for you and your husband if you know what I mean.

 Find a way to make time for yourself every week.
 I am a realist and know that sometimes doing something for yourself every day can be a challenge.

-Join a moms group.
+Join a mom’s group.